olympiawojcik/Sprint-Challenge--Advanced-CSS/README.md

 *Mobile-first  means that you start designing a site or app for mobile screens first; this decision is made when mobile hits are a larger % of your traffic.
 Starting with the mobile approach means you must be focused on the most important content first, before using min-width media queries for larger screens to progressively enhance the layout for a tablet and desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 *REM (root em) are a way of setting font-sizes based on the font-size of the root   HTML element.
 *The default settings of most browsers (and Chrome) is 16px and so 1 rem = 16px.
 However, when we add the property font-size: 62.5% to the html tag, we are changing this default browser font-size to 10px (saying 16px * 62.5% = 10px) without hard coding.
 This we get a base of 10, where 1 rem = 10px at medium browser settings.

 4. How would you describe preprocessing to someone new to CSS?

 *Preprocessing is a more robust and efficient syntax for writing CSS.
 It extends CSS with different functionality including introducing variables, nesting, mixins, and etc. After writing in LESS syntax the code runs through a compiler which spits out a new file and translates our syntax into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 *Favorite concept is variables so that I don't have to remember hex codes and can instantly change the color theme of my website design without much work
 *Least favorite concept is mixins because I'm still not used to the syntax, especially with parametric mixins.
-However, I do realize their power, especially when it comes to creating a mixin for a simple test border.
+However, I do realize their power.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.